w3c/wot-binding-templates/VOCABULARY-CREATION-GUIDE.md

 [STTL](https://ns.inria.fr/sparql-template/), which defines rules for transforming a source RDF graph into a result text.
-The rules are applied to an `index.template.html` file which contains placeholders (`%s`) where the resulting tables are inserted.
+The rules are applied to an `index.template.html` file which contains placeholders (`%s`) where a formatted version of the vocabulary terms (e.g., a table) can be inserted.
-To be able to create these tables, the ontology vocabulary needs to be brought into the right form using a mapping (in `mapping.ttl`) based on SHACL (Shapes Constraint Language).
+To be able to create a formatted version, the ontology vocabulary needs to be brought into the right form using a mapping (in `mapping.ttl`) based on SHACL (Shapes Constraint Language).